In October 1995, OJ Simpson was acquitted in one of the most sensational murder trials of the 20th century.

-The trial had become a global media circus and despite much evidence indicating Simpson’s guilt, his lawyers accusations of evidence tampering and racism amongst the LA Police convinced the jury to reluctantly acquit.
+The trial had become a global media circus and despite much evidence indicating Simpson’s guilt, his lawyers’ accusations of evidence tampering and racism amongst the Los Angeles Police convinced the jury to acquit.

-The general consensus regarded the verdict as a miscarriage of justice — Simpson was obviously guilty and had bought the acquittal with his expensive all-star team of lawyers.
+The general consensus regarded the verdict as a miscarriage of justice; Simpson had obviously killed his ex-wife and then bought his acquittal with an expensive all-star team of lawyers.

 The media strongly focused on Simpson’s guilt.
 One notorious Time magazine cover was deliberately darkened, allegedly to show Simpson in a more sinister light.
 Few countenanced the idea that Simpson might be innocent.